piorus/uni-semantic-wiki-search/REPORT.md

 ### 2.6 REPL

-Loop consist of logic that is responsible for:
+Loop consists of logic that is responsible for:
 * awaiting for user input - needed to process semantic search over corpus
 * user input tokenization - I used `nltk.tokenize.casual.casual_tokenize`
-* creation of TF-IDF vectorizer (`sklearn.feature_extraction.text.TfidfVectorizer`) with vocabulary that consist of tokenized user input, filtered by stop words
+* creation of TF-IDF vectorizer (`sklearn.feature_extraction.text.TfidfVectorizer`) with vocabulary that consists of tokenized user input, filtered by stop words
 * building TF-IDF documents for corpus through vectorizer.
 Page titles are used as `pandas` indexes
 * and finally... searching.
 Search is based on Principal Component Analysis (`PCA`)